10 questions before getting a secured credit card

 6. Are there any problems to watch out for?

 Yes.
-Howard Dvorkin, president of Consolidated Credit Counseling Services Inc. in Fort Lauderdale, Fla., a nonprofit organization that helps people get out of debt, calls secured credit cards "a Clint Eastwood movie -- the good, the bad and the ugly.
+Howard Dvorkin, chairman of Debt.com, calls secured credit cards "a Clint Eastwood movie -- the good, the bad and the ugly.
 Some are good.
 They have low fees and treat customers as customers instead of as cattle.
 The bad ones take advantage and extort the clients because of their situations.
 Then there's the ugly, which are completely despicable.
 They'll give you the card, but you have to buy this insurance policy for $55 a month."

 The Consumer Financial Protection Bureau has taken several enforcement actions against credit card issuers for deceptive marketing practices of add-on products over the past few years, though secured cards, specifically, have yet to be a focal point.